Symptoms of dementia – advanced stages

 In some cases, a person nearing the end of their life will require specialist palliative care.
 They may be cared for in a hospice or be supported at home by a community palliative care team or by support staff from a local hospice.
 Palliative care focuses on reducing physical and psychological distress, and providing support to the family.
 The palliative care team can help in managing symptoms and provide expert advice, generally provided by district nurses.

 Being admitted to hospital

-If your loved one becomes ill, they may be admitted to hospital during the later stages of their condition.
-Usually, people with dementia are only hospitalised because of secondary illnesses such as pneumonia.
+If your loved one becomes ill, they may be admitted to hospital.
+Usually, people with dementia are only hospitalised because of secondary illnesses, such as pneumonia, or injury.

 We explain what the Mental Capacity Act is, and how the law supports and protects those who are finding it difficult to ...

 As a person’s dementia worsens, their behaviour is likely to change.
 We explain how you can prepare yourself.